apify/apify-docs/sources/academy/tutorials/node_js/debugging_web_scraper.md

 results = [];
 ```

-You can easily get all information you need by running a small snippet of your pageFunction like this
+You can easily get all the information you need by running a small snippet of your pageFunction like this

 ```js
 results = [];